 If you are totally new to this hobby, are less than 50 years old, or have never dealt much with the history of "recorded sound", WELCOME!
 Unlike some hobbies and collector-cliques, the Antique Phonograph Hobby has one of the friendliest and most laid-back group of collectors you are likely to find.
-The peer-pressure that is often exerted on new collectors at car shows, coin and stamp gatherings or antique gun events, does not commonly exist in this hobby, and we always enjoy hearing from people who are interested learning about antique phonographs.
-Even if you aren't that intersted in the hobby, and only want to unload an old Victrola that you found in Uncle Fred's basement, this page will get you started, and will help you understand the basics (and limitations) of this website, and about antique phonographs in general.
+The peer-pressure and parochial attitude that is often exerted on new collectors at car shows, coin and stamp gatherings or antique gun events, does not commonly exist in this hobby, and we always enjoy hearing from people who are interested learning about antique phonographs.
+Even if you aren't that intersted in collecting phonographs, and simply want to unload an old Victrola that you found in Uncle Fred's basement, this page will get you started, and will help you understand the basics (and limitations) of this website, and about antique phonographs in general.

 With the advent of advanced technology and electronics (much of it developed during World War One), both phonographs and recordings improved greatly.
 To decrease wear and improve fidelity, shellac material was phased-out by the late 1930's, being replaced by other compounds that were easier to press and resulted in less surface noise.
 In turn, phonograph tonearms became much lighter to reduce record wear.
-The 78 RPM record remained prominent up until the early 1950's, but by 1958, the long-playing 33-1/3 RPM "LP" record came to dominate the industry, and the 78 record was discontinued.
+The 78 RPM record format remained prominent through the 1940's, but by the early 50's the long-playing 33-1/3 RPM "LP" record came to dominate the industry.
+In 1958 the 78 RPM record was permanently discountinued.
 These recording systems are not compatible with one another.
 If you attempt to play a vinyl LP on an early wind-up Victrola, not only will the heavy arm and needle crush the grooves, the motor is not designed to play the much-slower 33-1/3 RPM format of the LP records.
 Take a look on EBay!
 Many of the Victrolas shown for sale have LP records sitting on the turntable.
 They may look okay, but they sure won't play.
 If you play a 1940's or 1950's 78 RPM record on a Victrola, it will sound a little distorted, and the record will wear out very quickly.
 Those later-vintage 78's weren't designed for the heavy tonearm used on the early-vintage phonographs.
 Not a good choice.

 Many people come to this site via Google or Yahoo looking for general phonograph information on some old phonograph they have come across at a yard or estate sale.
 Unfortunately, you aren't going to find any information on this website if you wish to learn about a 1949 Philco phonograph, a 1958 RCA Radio-Phono console, or your parent's 1960's Mantovani records.
 Don't get us wrong.
 There are many collectors interested in these items; but that isn't our purpose.
 We only cover machines made by "The Victor Talking Machine Company" from 1900-1929.